 - Review current employee and new hire reports

 - Assign the DHR course to be taken

 - Send communication to employees and monitor completion

 - Respond to questions and technical issues

 - Generate non-compliance report and escalate to the appropriate administrator (as necessary)

-Such training shall be provided to all employees within twelve (12) months of the effective date of this Executive Order, and on a two-year basis thereafter.
+Such training shall be provided to all employees within twelve (12) months of the effective date of Executive Order 1096, and on an annual basis thereafter.
 New employees shall receive training within six (6) months of their initial hiring.

 Such training shall explain, but not be limited to: what constitutes Discrimination, Harassment and Retaliation under applicable law; the rights and responsibilities of each Employee relating to workplace Discrimination, Harassment and Retaliation; the protection against Retaliation for Employees who report Discrimination, Harassment or Retaliation; the procedure provided in Executive Order 1096 for filing, investigating and resolving a Complaint; and the option and method for filing a harassment complaint with external government agencies such as the Department of Fair Employment and Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).